Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

 ### Page Accessibility With Respect To Users

-The first thing we have to think about when it comes to applications that involve some users logging in, is detemining which pages are secured that require users to be logged in, which pages don't (i.e. allow anonymous users) and which pages allow both.
+The first thing we have to think about when it comes to applications that involve some users logging in, is determining which pages are secured that require users to be logged in, which pages don't (i.e. allow anonymous users) and which pages allow both.

 The requirements (1) and (3) tell us that the Home should be available for both anonymous and logged in users, showing different information and different UI elements in each case.
-Requirement (6) shows that the Overview page is only accessible after a user has succesfully logged in.
+Requirement (6) shows that the Overview page is only accessible after a user has successfully logged in.

 What about the Login page, though?
 Of course, anonymous users should always be allowed to view the Login.
 However, once they logged in, should they be allowed to go to the login page again (if they happen to manually change the URL in the address bar)?
 There are a couple of options.
 First of all, you can simply not allow logged in users to go the Login page and instead redirect them immediately to the Home page.
 Another option is let them login again, in which case the user of the application is replaced with that last user who logged in.
 I think both options are fine, for our sample application, we will just allow everyone to view the Login page since that still adheres to the requirements above.
 In summary, we have three pages:
 ```fsharp